Diprotodon: Vertebrae

 Diprotodon probably had 13 dorsal vertebrae and 14 pairs of closely spaced ribs.
 Like many other mammals, the dorsals initially decrease in breadth and then expand before connecting to the lumbar vertebrae.
 Unusually, the front dorsals match the short proportions of the cervicals, and the articular surface is flat.
 At the beginning of the series, the neural spine is broad and angled forward, and is also supported by a low ridge along its midline in the front and the back.
 In later examples, the neural spine is angled backwards and bifurcates (splits into two).
-Among mammals, bifurcation of the neural spine is only seen in elephants and humans, and only in a few of the cervicals and not in the dorsals.
+Among mammals, bifurcation (splitting at the top) of the neural spine is only seen in elephants and humans, and only in a few of the cervicals and not in the dorsals.
 Compared to those of wombats and kangaroos, the neural arch is proportionally taller.
 As in elephants, the epiphysial plates (growth plates) and the neural arch, to which the neural spine is attached, are anchylosed—very rigid in regard to the vertebral centrum—which served to support the animal's immense weight.

 Like most marsupials, Diprotodon likely had six lumbar vertebrae.
 (Note: Wombats have four lumbar vertebrae and koalas have five.)
 They retain a proportionally tall neural arch but not the diapophyses, though L1 can retain a small protuberance on one side where a diapophysis would be in a dorsal vertebra; this has been documented in kangaroos and other mammals.
 The length of each vertebra increases along the series so the lumbar series may have bent downward.
 Like other marsupials, Diprotodon had two sacral vertebrae.
 The base of the neural spines of these two were ossified (fused) together.